rovo89/XposedTools/README.md

 ##### [BusyBox]
 In case you want to compile the specialized BusyBox fork from https://github.com/rovo89/android_external_busybox, you have to add a mapping of platform to an Android SDK version.
 In the source tree for this SDK version, you have to check out the project into the folder `external/busybox`.

-### XposedBridge.jar
-At this time, it's not possible to build the Java side of framework, `XposedBridge.jar` with the build script.
-Instead, you have to place the prebuilt file in a  `java` subfolder in the `outdir` that you have configured in `build.conf`.
-For example, if `outdir` is set to `/android/out`, then the file should be stored in `/android/out/java/XposedBridge.jar`.